alu0101056944/gcceproject/README.md

-# Project for the first part of *Gestión de la Comunicación y Conocimiento Empresarial* subject
+# Project for the first part of the *Gestión de la Comunicación y Conocimiento Empresarial* subject

 This project makes output tables from information obtained through web scraping different programming library sources.
 Right now it is able to gather the following information: